 Kratom can cause a few side effects that are generally minor.
 However, it can cause bad constipation in some people so it is important to know how to prevent and relieve any gastro symptoms you run into.

 First, it is important to note that constipation generally occurs with those who consume larger amounts of kratom.
 If you have been taking more kratom than you used to, you may want to try to cut back to find relief.
 You can slowly cut back on the amount you take and your tolerance will also go down.
-Find out the right kratom dosing.
+Find out the accurate Kratom dosage.

 Another consideration is the color and strain of kratom.
 Typically, users report more constipation with reds, like Red Borneo.
 It may work to temporarily switch to a green or white strain, like White Maeng Da or Green Malay.